-Some are in denial, some are embarrassed by the thought of it, and the others think it’s just too early to ask for help.
+Some are in denial, some are embarrassed by the thought of it, and others think it’s just too early to ask for help.

-Here at Listening Lab, part of our mission is to educate the public of the importance of treatment and how it can help patients live better by preventing further harmful impacts of hearing loss.
+Here at Listening Lab, part of our mission is to educate the public on the importance of treatment and how it can help patients live better by preventing further harmful impacts of hearing loss.
 We want people to be aware of the gravity of the effects and instill with the the sense of urgency in acting upon these issues.